UNITED NATIONS COMMAND – REAR

 When UNC headquarters relocated from Tokyo to Seoul in 1957, a small element was left behind to maintain the UNC agreement with Japan.
 This unit became "United Nations Command - Rear".
 In a contingency UNC-R manages the force flow of Sending State Forces through Japan.

-The UNC agreement requires UNC to comply with the following stipulations:
+The SOFA requires UNC to comply with the following stipulations:

 - UNC must maintain a presence in Japan